YueLi-0816/test/omnibrowser_local_deployment_manual.md

     └── ...
 ```

-Use the code restore.py to restore data into MongoDB.
+Use the code restore.py to restore data into MongoDB, no additional python package is required except the built-in modules.
 ```
 python3 restore.py <absolute_path_to_mongorestore>
 ```
-A restore.log file will be generated in the sibling directory and you can learn that if any dataset goes wrong.
+A restore.log file will be generated in the sibling directory and you can learn if any dataset goes wrong.
-You can choose to delete the data file or not after you have restored the dataset into MongoDB.
+To remove test or mistakenly-loaded data in the database, you can use the `db.dropDatabase()` command from `mongo shell`: <https://docs.mongodb.com/manual/reference/method/db.dropDatabase/>

-#### summary.py
+#### updating database summary
-The summary.py is used to calculate the summary information of the whole datasets in the MongoDB, including cell number, cell type number, dataset number and artical number.The corresponding numbers will be placed on the front page of the website.
+The `server_side/summary.py` script is used to calculate the summary information of the whole datasets in the MongoDB, including cell number, cell type number, dataset number and artical number.The corresponding numbers will be placed on the front page of the website.
 ```
 python3 summary.py
 ```
-Because the corresponding numbers will change as the datasets change, you are recommended to run it regularly for example using crontab.
+Because the corresponding numbers will change as the datasets change, you are recommended to run it after each update.

-*<wenjie Please edit within this range>* <br>
+#### explore your data
 After restoring data into MongoDB, we would be able to access the datasets from the browser via <http://server_ip/omnibrowser/client_side>, as illustrated in **3.1 deployment of client-side step-1**

 <br><br><br>